 If you are interested in any of our training sessions, do drop an email to email@example.com !

 The British Beekeepers’ Association ‘Basic’ Proficiency Assessment takes the form of a practical exercise at a suitable apiary, where an Assessor approved by the BBKA will oversee a hive inspection conducted by the candidate.
-The ‘Basic’ is a pre-requisite qualification for all other BBKA modules, examinations and assessments.
+The ‘Basic’ is recognised as an ideal introduction covering the essentials of beekeeping good practices..

-Our own preparatory sessions will be offered throughout July and August.
+Our own preparatory sessions will be offered mid-season.
 The emphasis is on the practical, involving weekend and evening sessions at various members’ apiaries.
 Coaching will be provided by Worcester beekeepers, each having undergone one or more of the BBKA assessments and examinations – the benefit of many hive-years’ experience.
 While the emphasis will be on building on experience and knowledge to satisfy the requirements of the syllabus, there is a focus on fun!
 Good for beekeepers, good for bees!